bendechrai/workshop-secure-messenger-v1/README.md

 ### Software Requirements

 The workshop code is known to work in [Chromium](https://www.chromium.org/) and [Chrome](https://www.google.com.au/chrome/), and the sandbox development environment uses [VirtualBox](https://www.virtualbox.org/) and [Vagrant](https://www.vagrantup.com/).
-Please ensure you have one of these browsers installed, and at least VirtualBox 5.1.34 and Vagrant 1.9.1 runnig and working on your machine.
+Please ensure you have one of these browsers installed, and at least VirtualBox 5.1.34 and Vagrant 1.9.1 running and working on your machine.

 ### Cloning this Repository